Attack on Ras Tanura

 The attack on Ras Tanura was an attempted aerial bombing of the Ras Tanura oil production facility in Saudi Arabia during the Gulf War.
 Employing Dassault Mirage F1 fighters loaded with incendiary bombs, and two Mikoyan-Gurevich MiG-23s as fighter cover, Iraq intended to demonstrate to the coalition that it was capable of offensive air actions.
 Although the aircraft penetrated well into Saudi airspace due to skilled flying and luck, both bombers were shot down before they could reach their target by a McDonnell Douglas F-15C Eagle of the Royal Saudi Air Force after their fighter cover fled.

-This was the only major instance during the war that Iraq attempted an offensive air operation outside of Iraq.
-Offensive air operations by the Iraqi Air Force would cease nearly entirely six days later after a last ditch operation to shoot down coalition F-15s.
+This was the only major instance during the war that the Iraqi Air Force attempted an offensive air operation outside of Iraq.
+Offensive air operations by Iraq would cease nearly entirely six days later after a last ditch operation to shoot down coalition F-15s.